If any member of staff, including volunteers and supply staff, is alleged to have;

 IF IT IS URGENT PLEASE LEAVE A NUMBER YOU CAN BE REACHED ON i.e. A DIRECT MOBILE NUMBER, NOT SCHOOL RECEPTION IF THIS IS NOT MANNED AFTER SCHOOL HOURS.

 COVID 19 The Wakefield Safeguarding LADO Service is still operating a normal full time service and the guidance for when to refer remains the same.
-However both the admin and the LADO – Marie Pettman are working from home.
+However both the admin and the LADO – Marie Pettman may be working from home.
 If you should wish to contact the LADO for any reason please follow the direction below:

 If you would like to make a new referral please send a referral form by email.
 Please include an email address and contact telephone number on which you can be reached for further discussion.